 Flevy Management Insights Case Study

-Retail Inventory Optimization for Fast Fashion Chain
+Retail Inventory Optimization Case Study: Fast Fashion Chain Using PRINCE2

 Mark Bridges | PRINCE2

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in PRINCE2 to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 Reading time: 9 minutes